Automation and Electronic Systems FAQs

 Major companies seek employees in many different industries, including:

-- Aeronautics, automotive, shipbuilding manufacturers
+- Aeronautics, automotive, and shipbuilding manufacturers

 - Cable, wiring, connector, and electronic device makers